 Paul J. Caritj

-Paul Caritj is a partner with the law firm of Harris, Wiltshire & Grannis LLP, where he practices in the areas of communications and appellate litigation, advising clients regarding the regulatory dimensions of new transactions and business ventures, as well as advocating for clients’ strategic interests in proceedings affecting domestic and international spectrum regulation and policies regarding the commercial use of outer space.
+Paul Caritj is a partner at HWG LLP, where he practices in the areas of communications, commercial space, and appellate litigation.
+Paul advises clients regarding the regulatory dimensions of new business ventures and advocates for clients in proceedings affecting domestic and international spectrum regulation and policies regarding the commercial use of outer space.

 - Provides advice to Wi-Fi providers and other unlicensed stakeholders regarding a diverse range of spectrum policy issues, including new spectrum opportunities, protection of existing unlicensed technologies from interference, and other threats to the unlicensed/Wi-Fi ecosystem.